Menu

 Mount Sinai Medical Center performed just a little better than average in this category.

-Problems with Surgery
+Problems With Surgery

-This problem does not occur often, but if it does, it can be extremely dangerous.
-Most of the times, the object left in patients’ body is a surgical sponge.
+• Dangerous objects left in patients’ bodies: This problem does not occur often, but when it does, it can be extremely dangerous.
+Most of the time, the object left in a patient’s body is a surgical sponge.

-• Mount Sinai Medical Center’s score: 0.000
+• Mount Sinai Medical Center score: 0.000

 • Best hospital score: 0.000